Pacifica Banana Jelly Body Glow Gel Review

 Review

-Results you may expect from using Pacifica Banana Jelly Body Glow Gel:
+Does Pacifica Banana Jelly Body Glow Gel Work?

-Highly moisturizing: Pacifica Banana Jelly Body Glow Gel has a moisturizing rating of 6.1 out of 10.
+According to CreamScan analysis, Pacifica Banana Jelly Body Glow Gel is highly moisturizing, with a moisturizing rating of 6.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈7.5%) and Salvia Hispanica Seed Extract (est. ≈3.0%).